Monday, January 31, 2011

 The wine and the rum balls, the bread and the cheese

 And the way I'd never said, "No thank you, please."
+Nothing would fit me, not even a blouse.

 As I dressed myself in my husband's old shirt